matplotlib/matplotlib/doc/faq/howto_faq.rst

-It is *possible* to force matplotlib to draw after every command, which is what you usually want when working interactively at the python console (see :ref:`mpl-shell`), but in a script you want to defer all drawing until the script has executed.
+It is *possible* to force matplotlib to draw after every command, which might be what you want when working interactively at the python console (see :ref:`mpl-shell`), but in a script you want to defer all drawing until the script has executed.
 This is especially important for complex figures that take some time to draw.